DevriX/DX-localhost/readme.txt

 = 1.5 =
 * Added new option for changing notice line position to Bottom of the site
 * Fixed bug when disabling the notice line the option to change color of admin bar wasn't working
+* Fixed lack of sanitizing of input fields

 = 1.4 =
 * Added new option for change the color of adminbar